KeyboardKit/KeyboardKit/README.md

+## Important about SwiftUI previews

+KeyboardKit contains color and text resources that are embedded within the Swift Package.

+However, external SwiftUI previews can't access these resources, since the `.module` bundle isn't defined outside of this package.
+Trying to access these resources will cause these previews to crash.

+Until this is solved in SwiftUI and SPM, call `KeyboardPreviews.enable()` in each preview to use fake colors and texts that don't break the preview.

 ## Contact

 Feel free to reach out if you have questions or if you want to contribute in any way: